 - Suitability of the applicant: Professional record in a relevant public policy sector as evidenced by the previous three to five years of work experience.
 Relevant and appropriate expertise to complete the proposed activities successfully.

-- Need for residence in host country to accomplish the project.
+- Need for residence in host country and fit for proposed ministry.

 - Potential impact: ability to identify and address the needs and interests of the host ministry and host country; potential benefit to the host country, applicant, and their discipline; potential for outreach to the public in host and home country, and to establish lasting connections and ties with the host country; ability to carry out the project and impact your sector/specialty area.